mickietoken/Time-IS-Money/README.md

 (boost and supply are just for display in the UI.
 No actions in code.)

 7. Is the AVC/Value of the Tokenmobile which will increase in either ₿0.00001 or ₿0.00003 increments everytime the countup ticks 60 seconds.
-The value resets to ₿0.00000 when a a new cycle starts.
+The value resets to ₿0.00000 when a new cycle starts.
 (Note that at the end of the final cycle, the value must stop and stay at its maximum valuation.

 The official program ready for IGNITION DAY must have 100 RACKS of each of the 100 Tokenmobile smart contracts all started together and running/ticking on AVC simultaneously until each one ends it's valuation journey.
 Tokenmobiles-100 will be the first to end after just 60 days at maximum valuation of ₿0.86400 and Tokenmobiles-43 the last to end after over 200 years at maximum valuation of ₿338.93753